girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Videos/Data Normalization/README.md

-## Data Normalizatin
+*## Data Normalization

 ## [Click here to view the video](https://drive.google.com/file/d/1-ISdOLO7Ic8_arebYQtTYqgWD6mnUIij/view?usp=sharing)

 **What is normalization?**

-Normalization is a technique that  updates the values and distributes the values in the same range through out the dataset.
+Normalization is a technique that  updates the values and distributes the values in the same range throughout the dataset.

 **Why normalization?**

-Lets us imagine a dataset that have the columns age and their income.
+Lets us imagine a dataset that has the columns’ age and their income.

 ![Capture_44](https://user-images.githubusercontent.com/79050917/135712969-32ed6c1c-75e1-4e43-a012-d8522529718a.PNG)

-When we apply model it becomes a bias estimation.
+When we apply the model it becomes a bias estimation.

-Hence, we need to convert the distribution of values to the values which has the same range.
+Hence, we need to convert the distribution of values to the values which have the same range.

 One of the famous techniques is normalization.